Dysfunctional Amphibious Ships

 South Vietnam provided its best units for this month long offensive and the Pentagon was confident that American firepower and air mobility would guarantee victory.
 After a series of bloody battles, the South Vietnamese retreated back home after losing nearly 1600 men.
 US Army support elements lost 215 men killed, 1149 wounded, 38 missing, and lost 108 helicopters while 7 American fighter-bombers were shot down.
 All of these aircraft were downed with machine guns and basic AAA weapons as the North Vietnamese had no SAMs in Laos, nor any radar-guided AAA guns, suicide micro drones, or video guided missiles!

 Helicopters and tiltrotors provide no combat value in serious amphibious invasions.
 They are great for moving personnel and supplies among ships and staging bases.
 They are great for sea rescues.
 Once the coastal area is secured, they are great for moving personnel to the beach and evacuating wounded from safe areas.
 However, it is foolish to send them near enemy forces.
 Debates arise about the best aircraft to escort V-22s in combat zones.
 This is nuts because V-22s, CH-47s, CH-53s, C-130s, and C-17s should never fly over combat zones!
 Three CV-22s attempted to land in South Sudan in December 2013 and were met with a barrage of small arms fire from loitering, illiterate tribesmen.
 They were hit 119 times resulting in serious casualties as the CV-22s limped to another airfield.
-Armed escorts cannot help until enemy fire downs several aircraft, then the escorts are likely to be shot down too!
+Armed escorts cannot respond until enemy fire downs several aircraft, then the escorts are likely to be shot down too!

 Seabasing became a hot topic this past decade.
 It is portrayed as a revolutionary idea that allows a light logistical "footprint" by employing just-in-time logistical support.
 The idea is that an amphibious or expeditionary force need not establish stockpiles of supplies ashore if it can draw whatever it needs from well-organized ships offshore.
 This is an attractive idea because it eliminates the need to establish stockpiles and fuel farms ashore, facilities for their workers, and security for all.

 This seems brilliant, so why didn't the experts of previous wars discover seabasing?
 First, sealift is finite and armies usually have many times more tonnage to move than sealift.
 Therefore, they "stage" material near an objective area, then use their limited sealift to shuttle these resources after a surprise landing.
-If ships must linger offshore to provide seabased support, they are unavailable to shuttle supplies from staging areas.
+If ships linger offshore to provide seabased support, they are unavailable to shuttle supplies from staging areas.
 Second, a seaborne landing quickly attracts the attention of enemy commanders who vector their ships, attack boats, missiles, submarines, commandos, and attack aircraft toward that area.
 It is much safer for a ship to offload cargo and depart rather than loiter offshore like a duck in a shooting gallery.
 Moreover, supplies ashore cannot be sunk by a single torpedo or missile.
 Since many ships are filled with explosive fuel and ammo, ships may flee at the first sign of an enemy threat.

-Third, while rapidly moving supplies from ships to shore on demand seems simple, the "fog of war" may intervene.
+Third, while rapidly moving supplies from ships to shore on demand seems simple, the "fog of war" will intervene.
 Bad weather or over-the-horizon communications may leave troops stranded ashore without food and ammo.
-Helicopters, tiltrotors, and landing craft break down or get shot down after multiple sorties while naval forces are often distracted by other priorities.
+Helicopters, tiltrotors, and landing craft break down or get shot down while naval forces are often distracted by other priorities.
 Even an unsophisticated enemy can fire a modern homing torpedo from a fishing boat and sink a ship, causing a Navy commander to order all ships to leave an area.
 During World War II, warships from the Japanese Navy approached Guadalcanal where US Marines had landed several days before.
 The US Navy decided to run than fight, taking along cargo ships that were unloading supplies for Marines ashore.
 The Marines survived on the supplies that had been offloaded, and would call seabasing an impractical and dangerous logistical concept for major operations.

 Amphibs Became Huge

 These impractical ideas resulted in procurement of dysfunctional "amphibious" ships that are poorly designed.
 Since there have been no serious amphibious invasions since 1950, doctrine and amphibious ship designs became absurd.
 The first problem is that amphibs grew into huge ships with massive well and hangar decks.
 (An LHA interior "hangar deck" is pictured above.)
-These are filled with ultra-expensive connectors like V-22s that that require crews, maintainers, special support equipment, and stocks of spare parts, yet they provide no combat power!
+These are filled with ultra-expensive connectors like V-22s that require crews, maintainers, special support equipment, and stocks of spare parts, yet they provide no combat power!

-This 2003 graphic shows amphib growth since World War II, and they are getting even bigger.
+This 2003 graphic shows amphib ship growth since World War II, and they are getting even bigger.
 This graphic does not show the new America class LHA at 844 feet in length while the new San Antonio class LPD is 684 feet in length.
-These LHAs are nearly as long as the US Navy Essex class aircraft carriers of World War II and 25% bigger in total displacement!
+These LHAs are nearly as long as the common US Navy Essex class aircraft carriers of World War II and 25% bigger in total displacement!
 These dwarf the small, inexpensive, and practical amphibious ships proven during World War II and Korea.

 Big ships have deep drafts, so can't go near shore in most areas of the world even if the enemy anti-ship threat is nil.
-Compare modern amphib monsters with drafts over 24 feet to World War II LSTs with a draft of just 8 feet.
+Compare modern amphib monsters with drafts of over 24 feet to World War II LSTs with a draft of just 8 feet.
 These small ships delivered combat power directly from naval bases and staging areas to the beach without connectors.
 Unfortunately, odd ideas like well decks and helicopter hangars have warped thinking.

 There are serious proposals to add two 8-cell Mk 41 VLS in the bow of this ship.
 This would add more costs, more crew, use cargo space, and place 16 large, explosive missiles inside the hull!
 In addition, LockMart has proposed installing the big Aegis radar system on LPDs, adding much more cost and complexity.
-These will make this LPD a huge surface combatant, which they should designate as a Landing Ship Destroyer (LPD) to erase the myth this is an amphibious ship.
+These would make this LPD a huge surface combatant, which they should designate as a Landing Ship Destroyer (LPD) to erase the myth that this is an amphibious ship.

 Amphibs Became Cruise Ships

-Another reason modern amphibs have little room for cargo is the long-term trend in the US Navy is to design warships with luxury crew comforts, even for landing force passengers.
+Another reason modern amphibs have little room for cargo is the long-term trend in the US Navy to design warships with luxury crew comforts, even for landing force passengers.
 Ships are designed for peacetime missions that require 6-8 month "cruises" around a world to rapidly execute humanitarian and peacekeeping missions.
-As a result, they have little room for their traditional role of transporting ground forces to shore.
+As a result, they have little space for their traditional role of transporting ground forces to shore.
 The pictures below are not from Navy bases ashore, but from US Navy amphibs afloat!